 Tuesdays at 6 p.m.
 (Twice monthly, mid-January – mid-June, September – December)

 Dogs love a good story too!
 Practice reading aloud to a certified therapy dog, in a no-pressure environment.
-Please phone the library at 517.627.7014 to sign up for a ten minute reading time.
+Sign up online for a ten minute reading time.